ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 ```
 The Confluent Control Center is running in management mode, because I do activate the Health+.
 The big and fat Kstreams Client is not running, that keeps our installation footprint small.
 ![Control Center Overview](img/c3.png)
 Health+ is really an impressive feature.
-Subscribe to Alerts and you will be informed automatically if your cluster is in bad situation.
+Subscribe to intelligent alerts and you will be informed automatically if your RPI cluster is in bad situation.
-The monitoring Dashboard for our cluster in Confluent Cloud looks like this if you did activate Health+.
+The monitoring Dashboard for the RPI cluster in Confluent Cloud looks like the next graphic if you activate Health+.
 Here you will find anything you need aorund the Confluent Platform.
 ![Monitoring Dashboard](img/monitoring_dashboard.png)

 The need for Health+ is really interesting for IoT use case:
 * Decentral Monitoring dashboard for 2nd level support, without the need of accessing the Confluent Platform cluster
-* automatic Alerting if something goes wrong
+* automatic Alerting when something goes wrong
-* keep the footprint on cluster small (we run Control Center in management mode, so big fast KStreams part is not part of your cluster setup anymore)
+* keep the footprint on the RPI cluster small (we run Control Center in management mode, so big fast KStreams part is not part of your cluster setup anymore)

 ## Monitoring with Grafana and Prometheus
 Our cluster should work as expected.
-We did enable jmx_exporter in cp-ansible `hosts.yml`
+We did enable jmx_exporter in cp-ansible `hosts.yml`.
-FMX Ports are configured by cp-ansible and fxm exporter Agent from Prometheus with the property file for the CP components was installed on each node.
-This was done by enabling this property in hosts.yml `jmxexporter_enabled: true`.
+FMX Ports are configured by cp-ansible and jmx_exporter Agent from Prometheus with the property file for the CP components was installed on each node by cp-ansible.
+This was done by enabling this property `jmxexporter_enabled: true` in hosts.yml .
 So, we are almost fininished to add our Raspberry PI Cluster with Confluent Platform into Prometheus/Grafana deployment.
-* In `hosts.yml` I have enabled prometheus fmx_report
+* In `hosts.yml` I have enabled prometheus jmxexporter
 * cp-ansible will then setup everything for prometheus.
 * Without cp-ansible the setup would be much more complex.
 Please follow this [blog post](https://www.confluent.io/blog/monitor-kafka-clusters-with-prometheus-grafana-and-confluent/).
-If you need more input around FMX OPT of JVM instances, see [here](https://docs.confluent.io/platform/current/installation/docker/operations/monitoring.html) and check the `hosts.yml`
+If you need more input around FMX OPT of JVM instances, see [here](https://docs.confluent.io/platform/current/installation/docker/operations/monitoring.html) and check the `hosts.yml`.
 The configuaration file for prometheus [prometheus.yml](prometheus.yml) is stored here in this repo.
 You need to copy this file to your prometheus host.
 In my case I use my old iMac from 2011.
-This is very a sustainable IT setup where I use old hardware.

 ### Add node_exporter to the RPI Nodes
 I did decide that we do need a Node Monitoring of the Raspberry PI.
-So, the main objective of running prometheus/grafana is to have a monitoring solution for RPO cluster OS/HW, becaue ethis is not covered by Control Center nore Monitoring Dashboard (Health+).
-There are some more information out there
+So, the main objective of running prometheus/grafana is to have a monitoring solution for RPI cluster OS/HW, because this kind of monitoring is not covered by Control Center nore Monitoring Dashboard (Health+).
+Please follow more detailed information around this ith next link list
 * Prometheus Node_exporter, How to install](https://linuxhit.com/prometheus-node-exporter-on-raspberry-pi-how-to-install/)
 * Grafana Dashboards for [Nodes](https://grafana.com/grafana/dashboards/1860)
 * and a [github project](https://github.com/bhemar/raspberry-metrics) explaining RPI monitoring